 But nobody recognises Dali’s unbelievable intelligence and humour — he was such a joker.
 That is the funny thing now, I think that the things that don’t have humour in them don’t reach the real world.
 Humour is such an important part...
 I mean, every big thinker – Einstein, for example – they were all humorous people.
 With a sense of humour, I think you can see a greater perspective of the whole and there is a reach to real life.
 Humour and irony are integral to painting; there is a lot of humour in my work and that is of course what people don’t take seriously.

 The early drawings were visionary but within them was always the possibility of an architecture, the sense that OMA would eventually build.
 Looking around Rotterdam, Rem’s building there is almost like Welfare Palace.
 It is really a culmination of all the things he has ever done.

-– Excerpted from Madelon Vreisendop in conversation with Niall Hobhouse and Tina di Carlo, RIBA, 2 July 2018
+– Excerpted from Madelon Vreisendop in conversation with Niall Hobhouse, RIBA, 2 July 2018

 From Madelon Vriesendorp via WhatsApp to Niall Hobhouse, to mark the beginning of 2019: Zoe coloured the Roosevelt scheme, I never use sand or mustard colour, the difference between Greek and Dutch colouring .
 When I went to Greece I suddenly realised, 'Ah!
 That’s where Zoé’s colours come from!
 Well, ‘never’?
 Let’s say hardly ever, especially when I have to paint mustard and sand!